 - 1. Spread out waiting lines for rides, amusements, and other areas where people may congregate or wait, with each group separated by six (6) feet. - 2.
 The operator must mark six (6) feet of spacing along the line and in waiting areas for rides and amusements and other areas where people may congregate or wait. - 3.
 Establish a Guest flow plan that limits people massing together throughout the park and when they are entering or exiting the park. - 4.
-Increase indoor disinfection of high-touch surfaces during high customer density times. - 5.
 Provide alcohol-based hand sanitizer (with at least 60% alcohol) at the entrance and at other areas throughout the premises as needed.
-Promote frequent use of hand-washing and hand sanitizer for workers and Guests. - 6.
-Follow the restrictions set out in Subsection 3.14 and Appendix I of this Executive Order for any food, beverage, and retail service. - 7.
+Promote frequent use of hand-washing and hand sanitizer for workers and Guests. - 5.
+Follow the restrictions set out in Subsection 3.14 and Appendix J of this Executive Order for any food, beverage, and retail service. - 6.
 Follow the Core Signage, Screening and Sanitation Requirements as defined in Appendix A this Executive Order.